lucask07/open_covg_daq_pcb/README.md

 **Silkscreen**
 JLPCB minimum capabilities: 32 mil height, 6 mil width mine are OK on height, need to fix the width.
 Most sites say to only use 'vector font'; There is a User settings option for that, which I have enabled.
+In the 'ulps' folder of this folder I added a script (from the web) that sets the silkscreen height (32 mils) and width (19% ratio).

 **Eagle/Autodesk Libraries**